DickinsonCollege/FarmData2/CONTRIBUTING.md

 ## Code of Conduct ##

-To promote an open, welcoming, inclusive and harassment free experience all engagement with FarmData2 is governed by the community standards expressed in the [Contributor Covenent](CODE_OF_CONDUCT.md).
+FarmData2 community promotes an open, welcoming, inclusive and harassment-free experience.
+All engagement with FarmData2 is governed by the community standards expressed in the [Contributor Covenent](CODE_OF_CONDUCT.md).

 ## Licensing ##

 Content in the FarmData2 project is released under several different licenses as described in the [LICENSE file](LICENSE.md).
 In addition, that file describes the rights and responsibilities of contributors with regard to the their contributed content.
 The licensing structure of FarmData2 is designed to ensure that FarmData2 remains free and open source while protecting both the project and it community of contributors.
 Please review it carefully before contributing content to FarmData2.

-## Particpation ##
+## Participation ##

 Having a running version of FarmData2 is a prerequisite for many of the forms of participation.
 The [Install Directions] give step by step instructions for getting FarmData2 up and running.